csilld/csilld/README.md

 Junior Java backend developer
 -----------------------------

-I have a passion to solve problems and find out easy-to-understand solutions.
+I have a passion to solve problems and find easy-to-understand solutions.
 Also I believe in lifelong learning, so here I am, learning to code and about to change career.

 * 🌍  I'm based in Hungary, Europe
 * ✉️  You can contact me at [deczkics@gmail.com](mailto:deczkics@gmail.com)